n1nj4z33/iqoptionapi/README.md

 ### Candle

 #### get candles
+:exclamation:

-!!!pay attention!!! get_candles can not get "real time data" ,it will late about 30sec
+ get_candles can not get "real time data" ,it will late about 30sec

 if you very care about real time you need use